LivePersonInc/knowledge-center-archive/pages/documents/Contact Center Management/Messaging Operations/automatic-messages-1.md

 The _Agent non responsive_ message will be sent only if the conversation is assigned to an agent and is not sent during off-hours.

+{: .notice}
-NOTE: The minimum available time frame is 15 seconds.
+The minimum available time frame is 15 seconds.

 #### Example Scenarios